 Building a deck may seem like a rather simple home improvement project.
 But if you don’t build your deck correctly, it could become very dangerous.
 Here are five deck design ideas to make sure your deck is safe:

 Structurally speaking, attaching the deck to the house is one of the most critical connections.
-Done wrong, you can invite rot, wood destroying insect infestations and even a deck collapse
+Done wrong, you can invite rot, wood destroying insect infestations and even a deck collapse, like this:

 The only thing better than enjoying your deck with friends and family in beautiful weather is doing so with the peace of mind that the structure is truly safe and sound.
 Following these tips for a well-designed deck will ensure a proper construction that will stand the test of time.